The First Joanna: Production

 Chris Muir worked in Melbourne.
 Prior to production he watched Little Theatre productions.
 He was trying to cast actors who were less familiar to audiences.
 This resulted in Norman Kaye and Peter Latrobe being cast.

 Reception

 The Sydney Morning Herald critic wrote "the production was a success, to the extent of making much of little; for the play itself often slips out of its intended dramatic mould into something approaching melodrama...
 Patricia Connolly was very sweet and convincing, Lee Norton was a trifle brittle...
 Muir was well served by rich and spacious sets."

+Filmink said "To be frank, it has an amateurish feel – most of the acting is over the top, the sets and costumes come across as “am dram”.
+Blewett’s original play has a terrific central concept, strong characters and ideas, and could have been the basis of a strong drama.
+It definitely had flaws – too many characters, too many subplots – but these could have been fixed with a proper adaptation.
+Cherry’s script is too faithful to the original.
+In fairness, I only viewed half the production, and it is good to see Norman Kaye in an early role."